Books With Characters In Their 30s

 Book Summary

 Lydia has a comfortable life in Acapulco as the wife of a journalist and the mother of an 8-year-old little boy.
 However, when her husband publishes a story about the newest drug lord bringing trouble to town, they become targets of a cartel.
-After hiding while many family members are massacred, they have to get out of the country for any hope for safety.
+After hiding while many family members are massacred, they have to get out of the country for any hope of safety.

 Lydia and Luca begin a harrowing journey to the US that will leave you on the edge of your seat.
 You’ll feel their fear along the way, making the book both suspenseful and heartbreaking as they make the journey of their lives.